andreea21ungureanu/checkoutcomchallenge/README.md

 ## Validation:

-- Another aspect that can be improved is validation of the comments section on the server side.
+- Validation can be improved for all the fields in the form on the server side.
+One good example is validation of the comments section on the server side.
 This would enforce no XSS instance.

 ## Server